 pinch fine sea salt

-2 Tbsp (30 ml) yacon syrup or agave nectar
+2 Tbsp (30 ml) yacon syrup or coconut nectar

 2 tsp (5 ml) pure vanilla extract